 A medical cannabis manufacturer and its employees, agents, or owners may not:

-produce or manufacture medical cannabis in any location except in those areas designated in the registration agreement;
+cultivate, produce, or manufacture medical cannabis in any location except in those areas designated for those activities in the registration agreement;

-sell, deliver, transport, or distribute medical cannabis or medical cannabis products from any location except its manufacturing facility or its distribution facility;
+sell or distribute medical cannabis or medical cannabis products from any location except its distribution facilities;

 produce or manufacture medical cannabis for use outside of Minnesota;

-sell or distribute medical cannabis to any person other than a:
+sell or distribute medical cannabis to any person other than a registered:

 parent or legal guardian; or